-- 2.4 Note that the underlying systematic biodiversity plan(s) on which a bioregional plan must be based, can be done according to whatever ecological boundaries make the most sense from a biodiversity planning point of view, and must take into account the continuity of ecosystems and ecological processes across administrative boundaries.
-However, the published bioregional plan must be aligned with administrative boundaries. - 2.5 Only one bioregion should be declared in respect of each local or metropolitan municipality.
+- 2.4 Note that the underlying systematic biodiversity plan(s) on which a bioregional plan must be based (see Chapter 2 Section 2), can be done according to whatever ecological boundaries make the most sense from a biodiversity planning point of view, and must take into account the continuity of ecosystems and ecological processes across administrative boundaries.
+However, the published bioregional plan must be aligned with administrative boundaries. - 2.5 Only one bioregion should be determined in respect of each local or metropolitan municipality.
 This would ensure that there is only one current and published bioregional plan for each local or metropolitan municipality.
 At a district municipality level, there may be different bioregions within the district but these should clearly demarcate the local municipalities within the district to which they apply, and each relevant local municipality will only fall into one of the relevant bioregions.

-3. What areas should be declared bioregions
+3. What areas should be determined as bioregions

-- 3.1 A bioregion may be declared and a bioregional plan may be published for any area of South Africa. - 3.2 However, priority will be given to areas of the country that fall within or overlap with the broad biodiversity priority areas as identified in the NSBA 2004.
+- 3.1 A bioregion may be determined and a bioregional plan may be published for any area of South Africa. - 3.2 However, priority will be given to areas of the country that fall within or overlap with the broad biodiversity priority areas as identified in the NSBA 2004.
 These areas, identified through a national-scale systematic biodiversity assessment, are shown in the map below.
-(A colour version of this map is available from the SANBI website: www.sanbi.org.)
+(A colour version of this map is available from SANBI's BGIS website: http://bgis.sanbi.org.)

-Figure 1: Nine broad priority areas for conservation action in South Africa, as identified in the National Spatial Biodiversity Assessment 2004 5
+Figure 1: Nine broad priority areas for conservation action in South Africa, as identified in the NSBA 2004 16